Kosovo–United States relations

-Kosovo–United States relations are diplomatic relations between the Republic of Kosovo and the United States of America.
-The United States officially recognized the Republic of Kosovo as a country, which declared independence from Serbia on February 17, 2008, the next day.
+The United States officially recognized Kosovo as a country on February 18, 2008, one day after the Kosovar declaration of independence from Serbia.
+Since then, the two countries have maintained relations, with Kosovo considering the United States one of its most important allies.
+Kosovo has dedicated several monuments to American politicians deemed instrumental to the nation's independence, especially Bill Clinton.
+Most Kosovars consistently approve of the United States government, often posting the highest percentages in polls among European nations.

+In 2009, then-U.S. Vice President Joe Biden visited Kosovo.
+In 2020, U.S. President Donald Trump mediated economic diplomacy efforts between Kosovo and Serbia, hosting negotiations for the Kosovo–Serbia economic agreement at the White House in Washington, D.C.

 History

 The US established full diplomatic relations at Ambassador level with the Republic of Kosovo.
 Kosovo considers the United States its greatest partner in gaining recognition from the rest of the world, and such view is also expressed from United States Officials.

 The United States and Kosovo established diplomatic relations on February 18, 2008.
 U.S. President George W. Bush on February 19, 2008 stated that recognizing Kosovo as an independent nation would "bring peace to a region scarred by war".
 The bilateral ties the United States shares with Kosovo are maintained through the U.S. Embassy in Pristina, which was opened on April 8, 2008 by then-Chargé d'Affaires ad interim Tina Kaidanow.
 Prior to the declaration of independence, the United States maintained U.S. Office Pristina (USOP), with a chief of mission.

-The US also continues to contribute troops to the Kosovo Force (KFOR), and will be providing staff to the ICO and EULEX missions.
+The US has a large military base in Kosovo named Camp Bondsteel, and it forms part of its defence strategy for the region.
+It also continues to contribute troops to the Kosovo Force (KFOR), along with staff for the ICO and EULEX missions.

 During the European Commission-hosted international Donors' Conference on July 11, 2008 the United States pledged $400 million for 2008–2009 to support, among many other things, helping relieve debt Kosovo may inherit.
 U.S. assistance in Kosovo continues to support governance through strengthening civil society and political processes, especially targeting minority communities, and aims to strengthen economic institutions and help private enterprise grow.

-In May 2009, then Vice President Biden visited Kosovo and was greeted by large crowds.
+In May 2009, then-Vice President Biden visited Kosovo and was greeted by large crowds.
 He affirmed the US position that Kosovan "independence is irreversible".
 The Obama administration remained committed to Kosovo.
-In August 2016, Vice President Joe Biden, visited Kosovo and attended a ceremony that renamed a southeastern highway "Joseph R. 'Beau' Biden, III" to honour his son Beau's contribution to Kosovo for training its judges and prosecutors.
-The US has a large military base in Kosovo named Camp Bondsteel, and it forms part of its defence strategy for the region.
+He returned to Kosovo in August 2016 to attend a ceremony that renamed a southeastern highway "Joseph R. 'Beau' Biden, III" to honour his son Beau's contribution to Kosovo for training its judges and prosecutors.
+Beau was also posthumously awarded a Presidential Medal on the Rule of Law by the Kosovan government in 2021, when his father had become President.